 \section{Conclusions}

-We believe ours is the first to investigate the notion of dimensional collapse for hyperbolic graph embedding.
-We have discussed that poor quality hyperbolic embedding space results in the leaf- and height-level collapse of tree-equivalent cases.
-To that end, we have shown that imposing a zero-centered isotropic Gaussian distribution in the tangent plane at $\boldsymbol{x}=\boldsymbol{0}$, $\mathcal{T}_{\boldsymbol{x}} \mathbb{D}^n_c$, results in the best levels of leaf- and height-level uniformity in the hyperbolic spaces.
-Such a notion uniformity translates into the outer shell isotropy in the ambient space of the hyperbolic manifold.
-Moreover, by employing KL-divergence, we have shown how such a zero-centered isotropic Gaussian distribution can be mapped to the Poincaré disk via the exponential map.
+We believe ours is the first work investigating the notion of dimensional collapse for hyperbolic graph embedding.
+We have shown that i) a poor quality hyperbolic embedding space results in the leaf- and height-level collapse of tree-equivalent cases, and ii) imposing a zero-centered isotropic Normal distribution in the tangent plane at $\boldsymbol{0}$, $\mathcal{T}_{\boldsymbol{0}} \mathbb{D}^d_c$ leads to the leaf- and height-level uniformity in the hyperbolic space.
+Such a notion of uniformity translates into the outer shell isotropy in the ambient space of the hyperbolic manifold.
+Such a zero-centered isotropic Normal distribution can be mapped to the Poincaré disk via the exponential map \& the KL-divergence.